nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   starting class.
 He can't be killed for his drops until you've given him all three Pyromancy Tomes that he accepts.

+* **Orbeck** will always give a Young Dragon Ring replacement regardless of your starting class.
+He won't leave Firelink because you didn't give him a scroll quiickly enough.
+He can't be killed for his drops until you've given him all four Scrolls *and* you've received the Slumbering Dragoncrest Ring replacement.

 * **Yoel** won't die until you get five levels of hollowing.

 The following NPCs quests are supported as well in "All" mode: